andrewstarritt/quaternion/README.md

 ### rotate

 q.rotate (point, origin=None) -> point, where q is a rotation number, i.e. q = Quaternion (angle=a,axis=(x,y,z)).
 The returned value is rotated by an angle a radians about the axis (x,y,z).

 ## math functions

 A number of math functions that operate on Quaternions are also provided.
-These functions provide the equivilent quaternion function as the functions of the same name out of the math and/or cmath module.
+These functions provide the equivalent quaternion function as the functions of the same name out of the math and/or cmath module.

 The functions provided are: